How to Buy a League of Legends Account Safely in 2026

 The bigger picture

 Buying a League of Legends account is, at its core, buying time and access to content you can no longer earn.
-The climb to ranked, the years of champion and rune accumulation, and the legacy skins locked behind events that ended over a decade ago are real costs of starting over.
+The climb to ranked, the years of champion unlocks, Blue Essence, skins, icons, emotes, and ranked history, and the legacy cosmetics locked behind events that ended over a decade ago are real costs of starting over.
 The market exists because that content does not come back.

 Looking for League of Legends accounts?